 - JOUR364/664: Advanced Audio and Podcast Reporting (3 credits).
 Students will receive professional skills training in the reporting, writing, editing, voicing and production of radio news.
 Students will be required to do extensive out-of-class field reporting, along with writing and mixing broadcast-quality radio pieces.

-- JOUR368K/668K: Video Innovation (3 credits).
+- JOUR368K/668K: Video and Documentary Lab (3 credits).
 Students will explore the intersection between social media, video and a live broadcast by creating new and innovative ways to “broadcast” news to an audience.
 The class will encourage an entrepreneurial spirit and give students the opportunity to produce a show from scratch, with content aired on UMTV and online.

 *For more information on courses, visit the common capstone application.